angelomp2001/investment_returns_simulator/README.md

 do whole repo update cycle (connect, clone, edit, save, commit & push, disconnect)

 6/5/2025: added equities universe.csv
 6/6/2025: access and connect equities universe.csv and save a var.  -- need to research if can store db in google console.
-6/7/2025: see how gs did it: create new csv to save historical data to via API.
+6/7/2025: create google big query studio account, uploaded symbols_universe 6/7/2025: see how google sheets did it: create new csv to save historical data to via API.